 - Do not stop taking INTUNIV® without talking to your doctor.

-- INTUNIV® should be taken 1 time a day in the morning or in the evening, either alone or in combination with an ADHD stimulant medication that your doctor may prescribe.
+- INTUNIV® should be taken 1 time a day in the morning or in the evening, either alone or in combination with an ADHD stimulant medicine that your doctor may prescribe.
 Your doctor will tell you when to take INTUNIV® and when to take your ADHD stimulant medication.

 - INTUNIV® should be swallowed whole with a small amount of water, milk, or other liquid.

 - Do not crush, chew, or break INTUNIV®.
-Tell your doctor if you can not swallow INTUNIV® whole.
+Tell your doctor if you cannot swallow INTUNIV® whole.